dysartcoal/DataPipeline_AirflowSparkEMR/README.md

 ![US Visitors ETL](images/usvisitors_datapipeline.png)

 The data warehouse has just under 21 millions rows and a total size of just under 95MB on S3.
-The original i94 data set was 40 million rows of data.
+The original i94 data set was 40 million rows of data and over 6GB in size.

 ## Platform Choices and Justification